Skip to Content

 Instructions

-• Combine lemon juice, poppy seeds, dried thyme, honey, and salt in a small bowl or airtight container.
-Then, whisk in the olive oil to emulsify.
-Store the leftover dressing in a container for one week.
+• Combine lemon juice, lemon zest, poppy seeds, dried thyme, honey, and salt in a small bowl or glass jar.
+Add the olive oil and whisk or shake to emulsify.

-• Add the beets, fresh cucumber slices, and dill and to a large salad bowl.
-Drizzle 2-3 tablespoons of dressing over the top and gently stir to combine.
-Garnish with toasted walnuts to serve.
+• Mix the cucumber slices and fresh dill in a large salad bowl.
+Drizzle 2-3 tablespoons of dressing over the top and combine.
+Nestle the beats into the salad and garnish with the toasted walnuts.

 Notes